camlhui/inpainting-review/README.md

 > 👀 Prompts are available with the samples in the following [figure](/images/benchmark_full.png)

 Our benchmark dataset consists of ten carefully designed samples (image, mask, prompts), selected to evaluate the performance of different solutions across a range of quality and reliability criteria.
 These include:
-- **Realism**, how natural and lifelike the inpainted regions appear.
+- Realism, how natural and lifelike does the inpainted region appear?
-- **Adaptability**, the ability to adhere to complex and diverse instructions
+- Adaptability, does the inpainting align with the provided prompts or instructions?
-- **Unmask image preservation**, ensuring the unedited parts of the image remain unaffected.
+- Unmask image preservation, Are the unmasked parts of the image left intact?
-- **Consistency** with unmasked areas, icluding alignment in lighting, reflections, shadows, style, perspective, and textures.
+- Consistency, is the inpainted region consistent with the unmasked area in terms of lighting (shadows, brightness), reflections, style, perspective, textures, structure?

 ## Techniques